itfanr/ros2-wiki/Roadmap.md

 - FastRTPS performance with larger data like the image demo

 #### New features (in no specific order)
-- Run-time DDS implementation choice, avoid having to build N variations of all libraries / executables
 - Complete Python API with execution model
 - Support services with Connext in C / Python
 - Exposure of DDS implementation-specific symbols to users